mrmonkington/gn-django/docs/source/jinja_templates/jinja_twig_devs.rst

 Syntactically, Twig and Jinja (and Django templates) are all very similar - they all use ``{{ }}`` for printing, ``{% %}`` for  statements.
-The key differences lie in minor syntax details and the names of the functions and filters.
+The key differences lie in minor syntax details and the names of the expressions, functions and filters.

+The follow is a non-exhaustive guide to differences to be aware of when switching between Twig and Jinja.
+The full documentation for writing Jinja templates can be found `here <http://jinja.pocoo.org/docs/2.9/templates/>`_.

 For loops
 ---------